Updated: March 31st, 2019

 1 DAY IN DALLAS

 Yes, I saw all the Dallas CityPASS sights (and then some) in one very hot but ridiculously fun day.
 To follow in my footsteps you’ll want to wear comfortable shoes (simple Converses always do the job for me), hydrate your brains out, eat fried chicken for lunch, hydrate some more, and rent your own vehicle.
-(If you want my professional opinion, I go with E-Z Rent-a-Car for their super affordable prices and wicked friendly staff I’ve never had to shout at over the counter at the airport.
-That means a lot, actually.)
+(If you want my professional opinion, I go with EZ Rent-A-Car for their super affordable prices and wicked friendly staff I’ve never had to shout at over the counter at the airport.
+That means a lot, actually.
+Big, Texas-sized shoutout to EZ Rent-A-Car for hooking me up with a vehicle for this trip!)

 When I’m speed-traveling, nothing is more helpful to my cause than having my own car.
 Besides being pretty crappy most of the time, public transportation is unreliable and so slooow.
 Ain’t nobody got time for that.
 I don’t trust Uber and I like to be 100% in control.
 I can pick it up at the airport and get my ass moving.
 Plus, I’ll be hitting up two more cities in two more days and, here in the US of A, renting my own car is the only way to get it done.
 It’s also the only way to experience those posted 85 MPH Texas highway speed limits.